christikat/glow_crafting/README.md

 ```

 ## Adding Recipes
-- Items in Config.defaultRecipes do not require blueprints to craft and will automatically appear in the crafting UI if the player has enough crafting rep above the items threshold
+- Items in Config.defaultRecipes do not require blueprints to craft and will automatically appear in the crafting UI if the player has enough crafting rep above the item's threshold

 - Items in Config.blueprintRecipes are unlocked by using blueprint.
 These recipes do not have any crafting rep requirements, and do not have a threshold value.
 However, this table requires an additional value for storing the blueprint image